Atothendrew/bootcamp-simple-falcon-api/README.md

     api-tests |
     api-tests | ========================= 1 passed, 1 skipped in 0.17s =========================
     ```
+    > To quit out of this, you might need to type `ctrl-c`
     > Why was a test skipped?
 We aren't done yet! :)
-                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      >

 4. **Easy Challenge**: Change the port using the docker-compose file.
 Hint: You can set your `API_PORT` environment variable to the port you want before running the `make` or `docker-compose` commands.
 5. **Medium Challenge**: Add another test to `test_client.py`
 6. **Difficult Challenge**: Run the tests on a different docker network.
 Hint: Use port forwarding